FreeFem/FreeFem-doc/docs/documentation/FiniteElement.md

 \mathtt{etaK}[i] = \int {1}_{|K_i} = \int_{K_i} 1;
 $$

-Now, we can use this to compute error indicators like in examples `:::freefem AdaptResidualErrorIndicator.edp` in directory `:::freefem examples++-tutorial` $\codered$.
+Now, we can use this to compute error indicators like in example [Adaptation using residual error indicator](../models/StaticProblems/#adaptation-using-residual-error-indicator).

 First to compute a continuous approximation to the function $h$ "density mesh size" of the mesh $Th$.